kraib/udacity-dand-viz/README.md

 # Data Visualization

 This is the fifth project for the Data Analyst Nanodegree and accompanies the [Data Visualization and D3.js](https://www.udacity.com/course/data-visualization-and-d3js--ud507) course from Udacity.
-In this project we use d3.js and design principles to communicate a story the audience...
+In this project we use d3.js and design principles to create a data visualization that tells a story an audience.
+The visualization is iterated on a few times which allows us to incorporate feedback from peers in the course.

 The interactive graphic can be viewed here: http://winkelman.github.io/udacity-dand-viz-project/